CassioML/langchain-flare-pdf-qa-demo/README.md

 ## How-to (Gitpod)

+Click this button, confirm opening of the workspace (you might need a Gitpod login in the process) and wait a little for a prompt saying that you can run `scripts/launch_api.sh`.
+Do so and provide the secrets when prompted.

-Click this button and wait for the prompt (on the left-hand console) asking you the secrets.
-Enter them, press Enter and wait: the app will open in the top panel.
+In the meantime, the app will open in the top panel.

 <a href="https://gitpod.io/#https://github.com/cassioml/langchain-flare-pdf-qa-demo"><img src="images/open_in_gitpod.svg" /></a>